Skip to Content

 Composting operations face the challenge of maintaining proper moisture levels.
 As the composting process progresses, the moisture levels in the pile fluctuate dramatically due to the high rates of evaporation and precipitation.

 Moisture problems can slow or stop the composting process, create anaerobic conditions, and cause unpleasant odors.
 The microbial activity in a dry pile is harmed as well.
 Even so, it makes dust, which can carry odors and pathogens like Aspergillus fumigatus.
-These potential issues can be alleviated by maintaining a moisture level of 40-60%.
+These potential issues can be alleviated by maintaining a 40-60% moisture level.

 Turning a pile after rainfall or spraying water on it while turning are the simplest ways to fix a low moisture problem.